Matt Scannell

-Matthew B. Scannell (born February 10, 1970) is an American singer, songwriter, guitarist and multi-instrumentalist.
+Matthew Bennett Scannell (born February 10, 1970) is an American musician.
 Scannell is the lead vocalist, lead guitarist, primary songwriter, and founding member of the alternative rock band Vertical Horizon.

-Background
+Early life and education

 Scannell is a native of Worcester, Massachusetts.
 He was given his first guitar when he was seven years old.
 Scannell attended high school at Deerfield Academy in Deerfield, Massachusetts.

-He enrolled at Georgetown University in Washington D.C. after graduation from high school.
+Scannell enrolled at Georgetown University in Washington D.C. after graduation from high school.
+In 1992, he graduated.

-Vertical Horizon
+Career

-In 1990, Scannell and another Georgetown student, Keith Kane, formed Vertical Horizon.
+In 1990, Scannell and another Georgetown student, Keith Kane, formed the band Vertical Horizon.
 The two began performing in Washington clubs in October 1991.
-Scannell received a bachelor's degree in psychology from Georgetown University in 1992.
+In 1992, Scannell received a bachelor's degree in psychology from Georgetown University.

 The duo released their first album, There and Back Again, in 1992 after graduation from Georgetown.
 Scannell has since appeared as the lead vocalist of all of Vertical Horizon's albums.

-Other activities

 Singer Richard Marx and Scannell collaborated to release the albums Duo in 2008 and Duo Live in 2010.
 On June 8, 2011, Scannell appeared at the Arcada Theatre in St. Charles, Illinois, with actor Hugh Jackman.
 Scannell and Jackman were invited to perform as guests of Marx.